mofirouz/kumis/README.md

 The RESTful service is pretty much done.
 It's not very error-prune so it might break, but hopefully it will only break for that web gorouting and shouldn't crash the application.

 The SPA HTML side is not at all done.
-The plan is to use EmberJS along with some form of UI (such as SemanticUI or MaterialUI) to give it a better, more polished user experience.
+The plan is to use Polymer along with MaterialUI to give it a better, more polished user experience.
 This is not done, and at this point you'll only get a blank page.

 Build:
 ------